 - Before You Start Recording

-There’s a comprehensive guide included inside the app itself — just tap the Tools button in the top-right of the Recording/Library screen, and pick User Guide.
+There’s a comprehensive guide included inside the app itself – just tap the Tools button in the top-right of the Recording/Library screen, and pick User Guide (or tap on User Guide in the Tools section of the Side Bar).
 But if you want to read it on another device, or print it out, the User Guide is available online in a couple of different formats.

-We also have a YouTube playlist of tutorial videos you may find helpful!
+We also have some tutorial videos you may find helpful!

 If you use a “cloud music” service (e.g. Apple Music or iTunes Match) then you might be looking at music that’s “in the cloud”, not actually on your device.